dbdahl/shrinkage-partition-paper-scripts/README.md

 ### Publicly available data

-- [x] Data are available online at: https://github.com/dbdahl/shrinkage-partition-paper-scripts
+- [ ] Data are available online at:

+- [x] Data are available as part of the paper’s supplementary material.
       See in particular the script '0010-clean.R' to read the data from the 'data-raw' directory.

-- [ ] Data are available as part of the paper’s supplementary material.

 - [ ] Data are publicly available by request, following the process described here: